-Yay, you’ve identified your career pivot, now it’s time to commit to making this change.
+Yay, you’ve identified your career leap, now it’s time to commit to making this change.

-Commitment is required to move forward.
+Commitment is required to take the leap.
 This means that as long as this pivot feels aligned, you’re committed to saying ‘yes’ to this pivot, and ‘no’ to anything that may sabotage your commitment.

 But remember, commitments are not meant to be handcuffs.
 If you outgrow this path and want to make another pivot, do not stick to the plan at all costs.
 Again, your career is fluid.
 Only you know when it’s aligned, and when you’re making excuses to stay stuck.